Help others with their mental wellbeing

 Recommended study sequence

-Entry to the fourth year of the Bachelor of Psychology (Honours) is based on a student’s grade point average (GPA) in the advanced level (200/300 coded) PSY courses.
+- Entry to the fourth year of the Bachelor of Psychology (Honours) requires a grade point average (GPA) of 5.5 in the developing and graduate level (200/300 coded) PSY courses

 - Courses within this program are assessed using a variety of assessment methods including essays, seminar presentations, reports, in-class tests and examinations.
 Not all courses will necessarily include all methods